-As experts in lift gate sales and installation, we know which brands and models will be best suited for your specific liftgate application.
+As experts in lift gate installation, we know which brands and models will be best suited for your specific liftgate application.
 We sell and install all the top brands so we have you covered, however, if you have a used lift gate we can install or repair that for you too.
 Choose from Tommy Gate, Buyers or Waltco lift gates.

 The vast assortment of lift gates available ensure that you can find the right fit for your vehicle, or even find a previously owned vehicle with a lift gate that needs some random repairs.
 Adding a truck or van lift gate to your work vehicle can greatly reduce your cargo handling time.
 It also allows you to delay the need for specialized equipment, such as a forklift truck or skid steer and gain the ability to load directly onto a loading dock regardless of height slide as many boxes as will fit onto your truck.
 But make no mistake liftgates are heavy equipment and require all the safety precautions you would take with any other heavy machinery.

 Cargo van, pickup truck, and box truck lift gates are most often classified by design type.
 Lift design types include Parallel Arm, Column, Railgate, Cantilever, Tuckunder, and Slider lift gates.